 Management of a portfolio of financial assets to obtain its contractual cash flows does not imply that all the instruments must necessarily be held to maturity; they can also be managed with this objective even if they are sold or are expected to be sold in the future.
-To make that determination, the Company takes the frequency, value and timing of sales in prior periods into account, as well as the reasons for those sales and the expectations regarding future sales activity.
+Thus, the Company takes the frequency, amounts, and timing for sales from prior years into account together with the motivation for these sales and the expectations generated with regard to future sales.